Arseny Semionov: Leningrad Theme

 In 1950–1960, the cityscape invariably occupied a prominent place in the work of Semionov.
 Some of them, such as Spring Day (1959), which depicts the perspective of one of the most beautiful streets of Leningrad, belongs to the best cityscapes created by Arseny Semionov in this genre at the turn of the 1950s and 1960s.

 Among the works he created in this genre should be called Spring City Landscape and Spring on the outskirts of Leningrad (both 1956), Narva Gate in Leningrad, Marti Shipyards in Leningrad, On the Neva River Embankment (all 1957), Boat Station at the Fontanka River (1958), Nevsky Prospekt, Flower Market (all 1959), Fontanka River and Factory Motive (both 1960), St Isaac's Square in Leningrad, Okhtinsky Bridge, The University Embankment, At the Kirov Prospekt (all 1961), The Neva River Embankment (1962), Spring on the Neva River (1963), Construction Zanevsky Bridge at the Neva River, The Leningrad.
-View at the University Embankment, The Leningrad Factory Theme, Alexanrovsky Park in Leningrad (all 1964), Leningrad in Winter (1965), and much others.
+View at the University Embankment, The Leningrad Factory Theme, Alexanrovsky Park in Leningrad (all 1964), Leningrad in Winter (1965), and many others.